nickknissen/esp-garage/README.md

 In this configuration, the ESP8266 is intended to listen for messages over 1 MQTT topic: `home/garage/door/control`.
 This topic is customizable by setting the appropriate variable at the beginning of the `esp_garage.py` file.

-* Valid messages for this control topic are `open` and `close`.
+Valid messages for this control topic are `open` and `close`.
 Anything else will be ignored.

 Example:

     $ mosquitto_pub -h 10.1.1.1 -t home/garage/door/control -m 'open'

+** Caution ** Be mindful of the retain flag when publishing commands to the esp.. if the retain flag is set and the esp is offline for whatever reason, this will cause the door to toggle when the esp comes back online.. which might be when you least expect it!
+I recommend publishing messages with the retain flag set to false.

-* `home/garage/door/status` is the topic where the device will send either `open` or `closed`, indicating whether or not the garage door is opened.
+`home/garage/door/status` is the topic where the device will send either `open` or `closed`, indicating whether or not the garage door is opened.
 This status is determined by using the HC-SR04 ultrasonic distance sensor.
 The interval for reporting status over MQTT is configurable via a variable at the top of the `esp_garage.py` file.

 Example: